tsuyopon/memo/Network/IPv4.md

 # Overview
-This markdown is about TCP/IP (mechanism)
+This markdown is about IPv4 Header Details

-# IPv4 Packet Structer
+# IPv4 Packet Structure

 ## IPv4